yazanalqasem/iPass2.0NativeiOS/README.md

 -----

-### Initialize Database
+### Initialize Database and On-Prem Server setup

+- iPass supports On-Prem server integration.
+To use an on-prem server, provide the server URL in the serverUrl parameter.
+     - If serverUrl is an empty string, the data will be saved on the iPass server.
+     - If serverUrl contains a valid URL, the data will be saved on your on-prem server.

-To start the process user need to download the database. iPass sdk supports two type of database systems.
+- To start the process user need to download the database. iPass sdk supports two type of database systems.

  - Pre-packaged Database
  - Dynamic Database